TuanManhCao/digital-garden/README.md

 - Embed markdown/image rendering
 - Text search
 - Tag list view

-I also plan to create a CLI application for easy environment building and updating.

 ## For developers
 Instead of cloning this repository, I recommend to use [volglass-cli](https://github.com/turtton/volglass-cli).